Bones

 Two different personalities.
 Same absolute certainty that the beef rib bone is coming.

-They’re not wrong to believe that.
+They are not wrong to believe that.